-A rice cooker with a defective switch or plug can cause the appliance to become live when switched on and put at risk of catching fire from any nearby source of heat.
+A rice cooker with a defective switch or plug can cause the appliance to become live when switched on and put it at risk of catching fire from any nearby source of heat.

 When there is a leak in the vaporizing chamber, this could also occur and lead to an electric rice cooker catching on fire.
 If water spills onto the heating element while cooking, you can have it ignite as well and cause your rice cooker to catch fire.

-You need to prevent these hazards by ensuring that the rice cooker is not overloaded and always keep an eye on your dish while cooking.
+You need to prevent these hazards by ensuring that the rice cooker is not overloaded and always keeping an eye on your dish while cooking.
 If it starts to splatter or bubble up, lift the lid to release some steam.
-If it has become very wet and messy turn it off, let cool, clean up, and start again.
+If it has become very wet and messy turn it off, let it cool, clean up, and start again.
 “Hey, rice is cheap!”